Structure formation during phase transitions in strongly interacting matter: Condensation of Bose excitations in nonuniform state in uniformly moving media

 \subsubsection{Condensation in two interpenetrating dilute streams of fermions}

 Now let us consider two interpenetrating dilute streams of fermions, which are supposed to interact very weakly.
-This model may have a number of physical applications -- just to mention a possible manifestation of pion instabilities and Cherenkov-like radiation in peripheral heavy-ion collisions, cf. \cite{Vexp95,Pirner:1994tt}.
+This model may have a number of physical applications -- as example let us mention a possible manifestation of pion instabilities and Cherenkov-like radiation in peripheral heavy-ion collisions, cf. \cite{Vexp95,Pirner:1994tt}.

 Let us consider a peripheral nucleus-nucleus ($A+A$) collision in the reference frame associated with one of the nuclei (the target frame).
 For a momentum of the excitation $k$ there exists a minimal value of the projectile momentum, $p_{\rm lab}$, above which the product of two momentum Fermi distributions, $n_{\rm F}(\vec{p})$, of target and projectile fermions vanishes $n_{\rm F}(\vec{p}\,)n_{\rm F}(\vec{p}+\vec{p}_{\rm lab}+\vec{k}\,)=0$\,.
 Then excitations from one Fermi sphere cannot overlap with the ground state distribution in the other Fermi sphere.
 This condition is satisfied already for the laboratory energy $E_{\rm lab}\gsim 160\,{\rm MeV}/A$.
 All the results obtained above continue to hold after the replacement For example, for $\vec{k}\perp\vec{V}$ we have and for $\omega =0$, $k\ll 2 p_{\rm F}$ we arrive at the simple replacement $f_0(n)\Phi (\omega, k,n)\to 2f_0 (n_0/2)$.
 For a smooth density dependent value $f_0$ it further reduces to $f_0\Phi (0, k, n)\simeq f_0\to 2f_0$.
 If so, the Pomeranchuk instability would arise already for the values of $f_0 (n)$ essentially larger than $-1$; e.g., in the just considered simplified case of a smooth $f_0(n)$ function the instability would occur for $f_0 (n)<-1/2$ rather than for $f_0 (n)<-1$.
 The instability could provoke a growth of the scalar condensate field $\phi$ with $\vec{k}_0\perp \vec{p}_{\rm lab}$ in the course of peripheral heavy-ion collisions.